zainaalq/git-intro-harjoitus/git-basics.md

 - Contains everything else than the working copy of files
 - "physical location" of the local git repo on the file system
 - removing the folder deletes the repository completely, only files in current branch are saved

+The `.git` folder is a hidden folder and we do not need to interact with it directly.
+It contains all the necessary files for the repository, such as the configuration, the index, the object database, and the logs.
+If some catastrophy happens, it is possible to delete the folder, but this should be left as the last resort.
+Instead, google the error message, ask around.
+Most likely the issue is not unique.

 ---